armhold/infinity/README.md

 1. Any file contains a sequence of bytes- we string these bytes together to create a single number.
 1. Each byte has eight bits of storage.
-1. Every bit doubles the potential "range" for the number.
+1. Every added bit doubles the potential "range" for a number.
 1. Since a byte has eight bits, each time you add a byte, the range for the number is doubled eight times.

 This quickly leads to some pretty big numbers.

 A kilobyte of data (1024 bytes- not at all a big file) is 8,192 bits.
-To get a ballpark idea of where that data lies on the number line we can assume it's all ones, and take the maximum value of 8,192 bits.
+To get a ballpark idea of where that data might lie on the number line let's assume it's all ones, and take the maximum value of 8,192 bits.
 That's 2^8192, or **1.0907481356×10^2466**.

 That's more than the number of atoms in the universe, but it's still a number.